react-next-boilerplate/react-next-boilerplate/README.md

 ## Contributing

-Feel like contributing?
-That's awesome!
-We have a [contributing](./CONTRIBUTING.md) guide to help guide you.
+Thank you for being interested in contributing!
+We are very happy that you want to help!, We have a [contributing](./CONTRIBUTING.md) guide For that.

 ## License